Bhmerir/daily-work-agenda/README.md

 1. show the current date

-2. make all the work hour sections dynamically
+2. build all the work hour sections dynamically

 3. color each work hour based on current hour (gray for past hours, red for current hour, and green for upcoming hours)
+4. check the colors each second and change them if the current hour has been changed

-4. show the saved to-do list based on hour
+5. show the saved to-do list based on hour

-5. save new to-do list for each hour after pressing its save button
+6. save new to-do list for each hour after pressing its save button

 6. delete the saved to-do list of each hour after pressing its save button